 - 1. Attach the CPM 88 miniature coaxial connector to one end of the cable.
 Follow the directions supplied with the miniature coaxial connector. - 2.
-Attach the 2.5 mm stereo plug to the other end of the coaxial cable (refer to Figure 14): - a.
+Attach the 2.5 mm stereo plug to the other end of the coaxial cable (refer to the figure below): - a.
 Remove the support sleeve from the plug. - b.
 Slip the shrink fit tubing and support sleeve over the end of the cable. - c.
-Prepare the cable: - (1) Strip back the outer jacket 0.318 inch (8.06 mm) from the end of the cable. - (2) Pull back the coaxial braid shield. - (3) Strip back the insulating material 0.125 inch (3.18 mm) to expose the center conductor. - d.
-Solder the center connector of the cable to the center pin of the plug. - e.
-Pull the coaxial braid shield back through the crimp pin and solder it to the top of the crimp pin arm. - f.
-Crimp the end of the crimp pin around the cable. - g.
-Heat the shrink fit tubing around the center conductor and shoulder pin. - h.
+Prepare the cable: - (1) Strip back the outer jacket 0.318 inch (8.06 mm) inch from the end of the cable. - (2) Pull back the coaxial braid shield. - (3) Strip back the insulating material 0.125 inch (3.18 mm) inch to expose the center conductor. - d.
+Solder the center connector of the cable to the shoulder pin of the plug. - e.
+Heat the shrink fit tubing around the center conductor and shoulder pin - f.
+Pull the coaxial braid shield back through the crimp pin and solder it to the top of the crimp pin arm. - g.
+Crimp the end of the crimp pin around the cable. - h.
 Reassemble the support sleeve and the plug.

 Figure 14.
-Attaching the 2.5 mm Monaural Headphone Plug
+Attaching the 2.5 mm Stereo Headphone Plug

 - 1 2.5 mm Stereo Plug 5 Shrink Fit Tubing

 - 2 Plug Shoulder Pin 6 Coaxial Cable

 - 3 Center Conductor 7 Coaxial Braid Shield

-- 4 Support Sleeve 8 Crimp Pin Arm
+- Support Sleeve 8 Crimp Pin Arm